MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 Use this article to help you configure the usage rights you want for the application you’re using and understand how these rights are interpreted by applications.

 > [!NOTE]
-> For completeness, this article includes values from the Azure classic portal, which retired January 08, 2018.
+> For completeness, this article includes values from the Azure classic portal, which was retired January 08, 2018.
 >
 > To help you migrate to the new portal, see [Tasks that you used to do with the Azure classic portal](migrate-portal.md).